Invoca/developer-docs/source/api_documentation/sms_messaging_api/index.rst

 Each `GET` request denotes the valid filterable fields in its response body.
 Please see the API examples below for more information.

-If a filterable field is defined with a value but does not otherwise include a bracketed operator, it is assumed that the `[eq]` operator was intended.
-For example, `direction=incoming` means the same as `direction[eq]=incoming`.

 For ranges of filtered data, such as dates, the `lte` and `gte` operators may be combined for the same filterable field.
 For example: